Soaking up the outdoors:

 Since times gone by:

 Hammocks have been popular in New Zealand over the decades - either strung on someone’s porch or between two trees.
-Using hammocks originated in Central and South America, and can be traced back to the Mayans who crafted them out of tree bark or weaved plant fibres to create sleeping nets.
+Using hammocks is thought to have originated in the Caribbean and Central and South America.
+The Taino people of the Caribbean crafted them out of tree bark of the hamack tree and the Mayans and Incas weaved fibres from the sisal plant to create sleeping nets called hamacas.
 Later on, hammocks were used on board ships and in prisons and military camps.
 Then they became a backyard leisure activity and are also used for camping trips.
-(Read more: Hammock lore and history)

 ca 1889: With a book and a fan in the garden of a house in Napier